 Vehicle Spending: In Q4, Single Awards - whether a delivery order, IDIQ, etc. - are the favorite by far.
 Surprised?
 So were we.

 FY18 Spending So Far and How it Compares

 On March 23rd, President Trump signed the Consolidated Appropriations Act of 2018 into law —a comprehensive appropriations measure that funded the FedGov $1.3T through the remainder of FY18.
 Almost seven months late.
 The budget deal included new budget caps increased by $143B in FY18 above current spending levels.
 Furthermore, the Omnibus Bill increased the 80/20 spending rule to allow for 25% of all spending to occur in the last month of the fiscal year.

 General FY18 Spending

-UPDATE: According to FPDS, the FedGov spent $470B on GovCon awards in FY18.
-Out of the ten (10) largest FedGov spenders, only three (3) spent more than 50% of their then allocated discretionary FY money.
+UPDATE (Dec.
+29, 2018): According to FPDS, the FedGov obligated $561B to GovCon in FY18.
+Out of the ten (10) largest FedGov spenders, only four (4) spent more than 50% of their then allocated discretionary FY money.
 In short, that means a lot of money was left on the table this past fiscal year.

 Q4 FY18 Spending